The Sandles Family

-Maggie determinedly completed her secondary schooling in 2020, and is now eighteen in her first year living independently whilst studying at University.
-She continues to love sport and spending time with her friends outside of school.
+Maggie is eighteen years old and finished high school in 2020.
+She loves sport and spending time with her friends.
 Maggie was diagnosed with deafness at eight months of age, after many months of her mother, Bronwyn, telling medical professionals that she believed Maggie was deaf.
 Maggie was then fitted with a cochlear implant at twelve months and, at six years old, she needed her first pair of glasses.
-However, it wasn’t until an optometrist referred Maggie to a specialist at fourteen years old, that she was diagnosed with Usher syndrome.
+However, it wasn’t until an optometrist referred Maggie to a specialist at fourteen years old, that she was diagnosed with Usher Syndrome.

-Mum Bronwyn described both the diagnosis process and medical support to be inadequate and frustrating.
-From the Optometrist who blurted the diagnosis to Maggie without warning or support, to subsequent appointments with medical professionals, the family felt unsupported and uninformed.
-They were not told the impact the diagnosis may have on Maggie, with most of Bronwyn’s information about Usher syndrome coming from the internet.
+Bronwyn described both the diagnosis process and medical support to be inadequate and frustrating.
+From the specialist who diagnosed Maggie without warning or support, to subsequent appointments with medical professionals, the family felt unsupported and uninformed.
+They were not told the impact the diagnosis may have on Maggie, with most of Bronwyn’s information about Usher Syndrome coming from the internet.
 The lack of integration between different medical professionals and services was also challenging to navigate.

 Maggie said it took quite a while to come to terms with her diagnosis, and that she is unsure if she is yet to fully accepted it.
-From a young age, Maggie has found participating in sports provides her with many opportunities, including making social connections.
-Sport has been such an impactful power in her life on all levels, from playing Deaf Netball and Football to rowing at State level.
-She now has her sights set on trialling for the Paralympics in paratriathlon one day.
-Bronwyn agrees, saying sport has been an unexpected positive and is the most organised of all activities aimed at children with deafness.
+From a young age, Maggie has found participating in sports to provide her with many opportunities, including making social connections.
+She is even trialling for the Paralympics in rowing and triathlon.
+Bronwyn agrees, saying sport has been an unexpectant positive and is the most organised of all activities aimed at children with deafness.